 This would help them to include all the required features while averting all the risks and alongside include some advanced features that can improve the overall future potential of the product.

-Apart from the patents that could be a threat to the product our client was developing, we provided a patent filing trend graph.
+Apart from the patents that could threaten the product our client was developing, we provided a patent filing trend graph.
 The graph shows how the patent filing has evolved over a particular timeline.
 It is plotted to help the client understand how their various competitors crafted their IP strategy.

 What role does this information play in the FTO search? – You ask.

-These patents held by your competitor may become a roadblock in your endeavor of launching the product.
+These patents held by your competitor may become a roadblock in your endeavor to launch the product.